-One critical aspect of data security that's often overlooked is the proper disposition of IT assets.
-IT asset disposition (ITAD) companies have a crucial role in ensuring they meet standards and regulations to ensure maximum data security during disposition
+One critical aspect of data security that’s sometimes an afterthought is the proper disposition of IT assets.
+IT asset disposition (ITAD) companies must maintain a robust chain of custody and ensure maximum data security during the disposition process.

 What are the foundations of good data security?

-Companies can then utilize other data security measures such as encryption, firewalls, antivirus software and regular data backups to ensure high data security.
+Companies then utilize data security measures such as encryption, firewalls, antivirus software and regular data backups to ensure high data security.

 But what about when the time comes to replace or upgrade IT assets?
 Competitive businesses are constantly looking for new ways to generate efficiencies, which often comes hand-in-hand with upgrading their technology.